harvester/docs/docs/vm/create-vm.md

 1. Go to the **Volumes** tab.
 2. Select **Add Container**.

 ![add-container-volume](/img/v1.2/vm/add-container-volume-1.png)

 3. Enter a **Name** for the container disk.
 4. Choose a disk **Type**.
 5. Add a **Docker Image**.
-  - Disks must be placed into the `/disk` directory.
+    - Images must be placed into the `/disk` directory.
-  - Raw and qcow2 formats are supported.
-Qcow2 is recommended in order to reduce the container image's size.
+    - Raw and qcow2 formats are supported, but qcow2 is recommended in order to reduce the container image's size.
+If you use an unsupport image format, the VM will get stuck in a `Running` state.
-  - A contaier disk allows you to also store disk images in any folder in the `/disk` directory by adding a [custom disk image path](https://kubevirt.io/user-guide/virtual_machines/disks_and_volumes/#custom-disk-image-path).
+    - A contaier disk also allows you to store disk images in any folder in the `/disk` directory by adding a [custom disk image path](https://kubevirt.io/user-guide/virtual_machines/disks_and_volumes/#custom-disk-image-path).
 6. Choose a **Bus** type.

 ![add-container-volume](/img/v1.2/vm/add-container-volume-2.png)

 ## Networks